bridgetmcmahon/Project-1/README.md

 The database is run using PostgreSQL

 ### To be added
-- Book ratings
+- Users' book rating is displayed if they have rated it
-- User relationships
+- User relationships (followers and following)
 - Book recommendations (being hopeful)

+### Bugs
+- Can't click on 'Add to shelf' if no shelf has been selected
+- Can't add books without an author to a shelf